Ceramic Aesthetics on Glass Bottles: Why Brands Are Switching

 How the ceramic effect works

-The process starts with a standard glass component — a perfume bottle, flacon, spirits bottle or candle jar — sourced from manufacturers such as Saverglass, Heinz-Glas, Verescence, Bormioli Luigi or Stoelzle.
+The process starts with a standard glass component — a perfume bottle, flacon, spirits bottle or candle jar — sourced from manufacturers such as Saverglass, Vetreria Etrusca or Stoelzle.

 A matte primer is applied to the glass surface.
 This primer creates the tactile foundation: a soft, slightly textured finish that mimics fired ceramic.
 The primer colour can be calibrated to match any base tone — warm white, terracotta, stone grey, matte black.